Aliases for DRD4 Gene

 GeneCards Summary for DRD4 Gene

 DRD4 (Dopamine Receptor D4) is a Protein Coding gene.
-Diseases associated with DRD4 include attention deficit-hyperactivity disorder and conduct disorder.
-Among its related pathways are Signaling by GPCR and Circadian entrainment.
-GO annotations related to this gene include G-protein coupled receptor activity and SH3 domain binding.
-An important paralog of this gene is CHRM4.
+Diseases associated with DRD4 include Attention Deficit-Hyperactivity Disorder and Autonomic Nervous System Disease.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and SH3 domain binding.
+An important paralog of this gene is DRD3.

 D4 receptors are members of the dopamine receptor G-protein-coupled receptor family that also includes D1, D2, D3 and D5.
 They are located primarily in the frontal cortex, midbrain, amygdala and the cardiovascular system.
 A role in cognition and emotion has been proposed.